MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 Anyone on the call can also send files, which will pop up in your space.

-## Supported languages

-Dynamics 365 Remote Assist supports different languages on HoloLens versus HoloLens 2.
-Check if your language is supported in Dynamics 365 Remote Assist in [our FAQs](faq-hololens.md).

 ## Collaborating with a Teams desktop user versus a Teams mobile user